India national cricket team: Test match status (1918–1970)

-India was invited to the International Cricket Council in 1926, and made their debut as a Test playing nation in England in 1932, led by C. K. Nayudu, who was considered the best Indian batsman at the time.
-The one-off Test match between the two sides was played at Lord's in London.
+India was invited to the International Cricket Council in 1926, and made their debut as a Test-playing nation in England in 1932, led by C. K. Nayudu, who was considered the best Indian batsman at the time.
+The one-off Test match between the two teams was played at Lord's in London.
 The team was not strong in their batting at this point and went on to lose by 158 runs.
 India hosted its first men's Test cricket series in 1933 when England toured India.
-The visitors won the three-test series 2–0 with the matches held at Bombay (now Mumbai), Calcutta (now Kolkata) and Madras (now Chennai).
+The visitors won the three-Test series 2–0 with the matches held at Bombay (now Mumbai), Calcutta (now Kolkata) and Madras (now Chennai).
 The Indian team continued to improve throughout the 1930s and 1940s but did not achieve an international victory during this period.
 In the early 1940s, India did not play any men's Test cricket due to World War II.
 The team's first series as an independent country was in late 1947 against Don Bradman's Australia.
 It was also the first Test series India played which was not against England.
 Australia men's cricket team won the five-match series 4–0, with Bradman tormenting the Indian bowling in his final Australian summer.
 India subsequently played their first Test series at home not against England, but against the West Indies in 1948.
-West Indies won the five Test series 1–0.
+West Indies won the five-Test series 1–0.
 India recorded their first Test victory, in their 24th match, against England at Madras in 1952.
 Later in the same year, they won their first Test series, which was against Pakistan.
 They continued their improvement throughout the early 1950s with a series win against New Zealand in 1956.
-However, they did not win again in the remainder of the decade and lost badly to strong Australian and English sides.
+However, they did not win again in the remainder of the decade and lost badly to strong Australian and English teams.
 On 24 August 1959, India lost by an innings in the Test to complete the only 5–0 whitewash ever inflicted by England.
 The next decade saw India's reputation develop as a team with a strong record at home.
 They won their first Test series against England at home in 1961–62 and also won a home series against New Zealand.
 They managed to draw home series against Pakistan and Australia and another series against England.
 In this same period, India also won its first series outside the subcontinent, against New Zealand in 1967–68.